Create versatile page templates, part 1

 Define page template properties

-Now that we have view models to determine the product template’s data, let’s add properties, so that editors can configure its appearance.
+Now that we have view models to determine the service template’s data, let’s add properties, so that editors can configure its appearance.

-The properties will utilize dropdowns fed by the dropdown provider created in the previous guide, so start by defining enumerations for different color scheme and corner style options.
+The properties will utilize dropdowns fed by the dropdown provider we created earlier in this series, so start by defining enumerations for different color scheme and corner style options.

 Decorate options with the Description attribute to provide user-friendly names.